Nets end playoff drought with 108-96 win over Pacers

-INDIANAPOLIS — D’Angelo Russell scored 20 points and Joe Harris added 19 on Sunday, leading the Brooklyn Nets to a 108-96 victory over the Indiana Pacers and back into the NBA playoffs for the first time in four years.
+“They wanted it more than us, I think that’s what it was,” Myles Turner said.
+“They were playing for something and they went out and showed it.”

-The Nets moved into position to clinch when Miami lost in overtime at Toronto earlier in the day.
-It’s also the first time since 2014-15 the Nets have not posted a losing record.
+The reeling Pacers, meanwhile, have now lost two straight at home and five of seven overall, locking them into the No. 5 seed in the East.
+They will begin next week’s playoffs in either Boston of Philadelphia.

-Domantas Sabonis finished with 17 points and 12 rebounds to lead the Pacers.
-Thaddeus Young scored 16 in a game coach Nate McMillan promised to closely monitor the minutes his players logged.
+Domantas Sabonis led Indiana with 17 points and 12 rebounds.
+Thaddeus Young scored 16 in a game coach Nate McMillan promised to limit the minutes his starters logged.

-And Brooklyn wasted no time in taking full advantage of that opportunity to end the NBA’s sixth-longest active playoff drought.
+Indiana only led twice — on a 3-pointer from Turner and another from Wesley Matthews in the first quarter.
+But Russell answered the second shot with a 9-footer and the Nets never trailed again.

-The Nets scored the first nine points and forced three turnovers in less than two minutes, an early barrage that forced Indiana to spend most of the game playing catch-up.
+They led 31-25 after one, 52-44 at the half and closed the third quarter on a 7-0 run to make it 82-69 as they coasted into the playoffs.

 TIP-INS

-Nets: Also ended a nine-game losing streak in the series and a seven-game losing streak at Indiana to avoid a second straight season sweep. ...
-Caris LeVert finished with 18 points while Spencer Dinwiddie and Jarrett Allen each scored 12.
+Nets: Spencer Dinwiddie and Jarrett Allen each scored 12.
 Dinwiddie had six assists.
 Allen had eight rebounds. ...
-Brooklyn was 11 of 36 on 3s, moving within 16 of breaking the franchise record (1,041) set last season. ...
+Brooklyn was 11 of 36 on 3s, moving within 16 of breaking the single-season franchise record (1,041), which they set last season. ...
 The Nets had a 52-33 rebounding advantage including a 17-5 edge in offensive rebounds. ...
-Russell’s streak of four straight games with 25 or more points ended. ...
 DeMarre Carroll left midway through the third quarter and headed to the locker room with an undisclosed injury.
 He did not return to the game.

-Pacers: Have lost five of seven and their last two home games to fall to close out the regular season at 29-12 at home. ...
-Sabonis recorded his 30th double-double of the season. ...
+Pacers: Sabonis recorded his 30th double-double of the season. ...
 Bojan Bogdanovic had 13 points, while Cory Joseph added 12. ...
-Myles Turner finished with six points, four rebounds and three blocks before leaving with a sore right ankle midway through the third quarter.
-He did not return. ...
+Turner finished with six points, four rebounds and three blocks before leaving with a sore right ankle midway through the third quarter.
+He did not return but said he would be fine for the playoffs. ...
 Darren Collison was 2 of 12 from the field and missed all four of his 3-pointers after missing the previous three games with an injured groin.
 He had four points and six assists.

 UP NEXT